 Worst: Kardashian Beauty

 Khloe, Kourtney, and Kim Kardashian developed a line named Khroma and faced legal troubles, which led them to change the name to Kardashian Beauty.
 “They could have done a range that thoughtfully tackles the problems mixed-race girls,” Wonderland magazine says.
 However, the shades in the Kardashian Beauty range are extremely limited.

 Hint: Lindsay Lohan’s beauty product is a disaster.

 No one remembers Lindsay Lohan’s line of self-tanners for good reason.
 When Lohan began selling the self-tanners, people weren’t impressed.
 Plus, Lohan was accused of stealing the formula for her product from another company, according to Wonderland magazine.
 However, Lohan’s supposedly entering the beauty world again with a makeup line.

 Hint: A boy band misses the mark with this fragrance.

 Worst: Our Moment by One Direction

-One of the most successful boy bands of all time, One Direction, introduces a perfume at the height of their fame.
-The perfume doesn’t fit well with the boy band persona.
-Chances are, the boys didn’t smell the fragrance before agreeing to market the scent. “it smells really strong of alcohol and the fragrance doesn’t last,” a customer said in a review on Amazon.
+One of the most successful boy bands of all time, One Direction, introduced a perfume at the height of their fame.
+The perfume didn’t fit well with the boy band persona.
+Chances are, the boys didn’t smell the fragrance before agreeing to market the scent.
+“It smells really strong of alcohol and the fragrance doesn’t last,” a customer said in a review on Amazon.